wp-plugins/plugin-organizer/readme.txt

 = 3.0.9 =
 Fixing typo in version number check on initialization.
+Got rid of code to fix old custom permalink field

 = 3.0.8 =
 Removed a call to wp_count_posts in the activation function.
 It may have been causing issues on activation.